action

 Actions stream

-stream which emits all dispatched actions at different stages of their lifecycle.
+stream emits all dispatched actions at different stages of their lifecycle.

 Apollo Orbit provides the following (fully typed) RxJS operators to filter the actions stream: